tinytao1/poh/README.md

 # Produce Order Helper - Training Project

-This app is meant to translate the letters and checkmarks of a grocery order into a list of produce names and quantities.
+This app is meant to translate the letters and checkmarks of a paper grocery order into a list of produce names and quantities.

 May 1, 2025.
 This is my third coding project.